Ventilation & Smoke Control Equipment Installation Business License in Dubai

 How to Get a Credit & Lending Services Business License in Dubai

-Dubai's financial services sector is expanding rapidly, and obtaining a credit and lending services business licence at Dubai South Business Hub Free Zone positions entrepreneurs at the centre of one of the world's most dynamic capital markets.
-This guide explains exactly what the Other Credit Granting activity licence (ISIC code 6492) covers, who it suits, what it costs, and how to secure it step by step.
+Dubai's financial services sector is expanding rapidly, and obtaining a credit and lending services business license at Dubai South Business Hub Free Zone positions entrepreneurs at the centre of one of the world's most dynamic capital markets.
+This guide explains exactly what the Other Credit Granting activity license (ISIC code 6492) covers, who it suits, what it costs, and how to secure it step by step.

 Key Stats at a Glance